 VP Bank maintains a constructive dialogue with its clients, employees and shareholders, as well as other constituents of broader society, and takes their feedback into account in its business decisions.
 By doing so, the Bank generates added value for all of its stakeholders.

-With its sustainability policy, VP Bank strives for precise minimum standards for its products and services.
+With its sustainability activities, VP Bank strives for precise minimum standards for its products and services.
 This policy applies to the acceptance of client deposits, lending and the investment business.
-VP Bank therefore makes every effort to keep its banking operations carbon neutral.
+VP Bank defines minimum standards for products and services and strives to keep CO2 emissions from its banking operations as low as possible.

 In the risk management area, VP Bank pursues long-term goals and adopts a conscientious approach.